LD | TITLE | SPONSOR | SUMMARY | COMM | POSITION | STATUS | ACTION / NOTES |

 SLG |

-An Act To Amend The Law Allowing Incarcerated Pretrial Or Presentence Individuals To Be Credited Time For Participation In Voluntary Work Projects In A Jail (HP 596) | Dani O'HALLORAN of Brewer | This bill allows an inmate who is detained at a county or regional jail pretrial or presentence to voluntarily participate in a public works-related project or in the improvement of property owned by a charitable organization.
+An Act To Amend The Law Allowing Individuals Subject To Pretrial Or Presentence Incarceration To Be Credited Time For Participation In Work Projects Within A Jail (HP 596) | Dani O'HALLORAN of Brewer | This bill allows an inmate who is detained at a county or regional jail pretrial or presentence to voluntarily participate in a public works-related project or in the improvement of property owned by a charitable organization.
 Such an inmate may have the inmate's sentence to Full Summary |

 CJPS |